rruy/movies-rental-challenge/README.md

 | POST | /movies/:movie_id/add_favorites/:user_id | Include movie in favorites of specific user

-# Install ElasticSearch at Local machine
+## Install ElasticSearch at local machine

 For Ubuntu:
 First of all you need instaal Java because it is a dependency of ElasticSearch